 Learn how light and shadow are applied to art, and begin the first step in observing light to break down your construction drawing and prepare it for rendering.

-Learn light and shadow translates into value in drawing and painting, and begin mapping values on your construction drawing to create your first draft drawing or painting.
+Learn how light and shadow translate into value in drawing and painting, and begin mapping values on your construction drawing to create your first draft drawing or painting.

 Learn about the rules of composition and how they can make your drawing or painting more appealing, and create thumbnails to plan your final draft drawing or painting.